tc39/proposal-ecmascript-sharedmem/TUTORIAL.md

 ## Abstractions

-In practice some of the shared memory facilities, especially futexWait and futexWake, can be hard to use correctly and efficiently.
+In practice some of the shared memory facilities, especially `wait` and `wake`, can be hard to use correctly and efficiently.
 It is therefore useful to build abstractions (in JavaScript) around these to simplify their use.
 For example, among the demos you will find traditional mutexes and condition variables; barriers; and so-called "synchronic" objects that are containers for simple atomic values and which have a built-in (and efficient) wait-for-update functionality.

 ## Subtleties and practical advice